A Guide to Maintaining an Erection

 Being able to get an erection, but not maintain it, can be frustrating.
-You might feel like you can’t last as long as you or a partner would like, or like there’s a timer counting down as soon as sexual activity starts.
+You might feel like you cannot last as long as you or a partner would like, or like there’s a timer counting down as soon as sexual activity starts.